HeoiHeoiChow/yi-zhou.github.io/_pages/about.md

 **Mathematical Contest In Modeling**
 I worked as the team leader and participated in various works like programing, plotting figures, buiding models and writing the paper.
 1. 2020 Mathematical Contest In Modeling (MCM):
-2. 2019 China Undergraduate Mathematical Contest in Modeling (CUMCM): Second prize in Shanghai Division
+2. 2019 China Undergraduate Mathematical Contest in Modeling (CUMCM):
+&emsp;&emsp;Second prize in Shanghai Division

 **Electronics Design Contest**
 I was the main programmer and circuit buider.
-My team made a simple electromagnetic gun out of basic electronic elements in 3 days.
-It was capable of hitting and tracking arbitrary targets by giving the distance and the angle.
+My team made a simple electromagnetic gun capable of hitting and tracking out of basic electronic elements in 3 days.
-1. 2019 National Undergraduate Electronics Design Contest: Third prize in Shanghai Division
+1. 2019 National Undergraduate Electronics Design Contest:
+&emsp;&emsp;Third prize in Shanghai Division

 **VEX Robotics Competition**
-I worked as the nuclear programmer in the lab and builded numerous APIs which improved the accuracy in controlling the robotics to a great extent.
-And our team performed extremely well in the autonomous section due to my APIs.
+As the nuclear programmer in the lab, I builded numerous APIs which improved the accuracy in controlling the robotics to a great extent.
-1. 2018-2019 World Championships: Top 16 (out of 1600 teams)
+1. 2018-2019 World Championships:
+&emsp;&emsp;Top 16 (out of 1600 teams)
-2. 2018-2019 Asian Championships: Exellent Award (Top Prize)
+2. 2018-2019 Asian Championships:
+&emsp;&emsp;Exellent Award (Top Prize)
-3. 2018-2019 China Open: First Prize
+3. 2018-2019 China Open:
+&emsp;&emsp;First Prize

 # Other Projets
 Tiny things